learn-co-curriculum/phase-1-how-the-web-works/README.md

 The primary way that a human user knows that a web request was successful is that the page loads without any errors.
 However, you can also tell a request was successful if you see that the response header's status code is `200`.
+That code tells the _browser_ that the request was successfully received.
 You've probably seen another common status code, `404`.
 This means "file not found."

-Status codes are separated into categories based on their first digit.
-Here are the different categories:

-+ 100's - informational
-+ 200's - success
-+ 300's - redirect
-+ 400's - error
-+ 500's - server error
+The HTTP protocol has an agreed upon contract for different "status codes" that are used to let the browser know the status of a request.
+A status code is a 3-digit integer where the first digit represents the class of the response, and the remaining two digits represent a specific status.

+There are 5 primary values that the first digit can take:

++ 1xx: Informational (request received and continuing process)
++ 2xx: Success (request successfully received, understood, and accepted)
++ 3xx: Redirection (further action must be taken to complete request)
++ 4xx: Client Error (request contains bad syntax and can't be completed)
++ 5xx: Server Error (server couldn't complete request)

-There are a number of other status codes and it's good to get familiar with them.
+There are a number of other status codes within each category and it's good to get familiar with them.
 You can see a full [list of status codes on Wikipedia][codes].

 [codes]: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes